Mouthguards: An Overview

 If you or your child play sports, you know how easily accidents can happen.
 A custom-fit mouthguard should be a part of your protective gear at all times to ensure you do not suffer from tooth loss.
 While only a few sports, such as football and hockey, actually require mouthguards, the American Dental Association recommends wearing them during most sports and exercises.

-While sports and exercise are very important for a healthy lifestyle, they are responsible for many injuries to the mouth including chipped or cracked teeth, knocked out teeth, tooth root damage, and more.
+While sports and exercise are very important for a healthy lifestyle, they are responsible for many injuries to the mouth, including chipped or cracked teeth, knocked out teeth, tooth root damage, and more.
 Simply wearing a mouthguard could save you thousands of dollars in dental care.

 As your trusted dentist in Laurel, MD, it is our priority to ensure that your teeth remain healthy and protected both on and off the field.
 Additionally, we offer mouthguards that will treat sleep apnea and teeth grinding.

 Our mouthguards are custom made to fit perfectly in your mouth.
 Patients love this custom fit because they are comfortable and offer the best protection.
 It is also possible to choose which color you want.
-This makes it fun to match uniforms and encourage consistent use.
+This makes it fun to match uniforms and encourages consistent use.
 There are many benefits to choosing this type of specialized mouth guard including:

 - Better protection of the teeth